PlayFab/PlayFabMultiplayer/TraceScripts/README.md

 6. Locate the installed application that uses PlayFab Multiplayer.
 7. Copy the `PlayFabMultiplayerLogger.json` file into this application's folder.
 8. Run the application.
-9. Locate the output log inside the directory specified by the "logFolder" property of `PlayFabMultiplayerLogger.json`.
+9. Locate the output log inside the directory specified by the `logFolder` property of `PlayFabMultiplayerLogger.json`.

 ### macOS: Instructions